darthwalsh/bin/apps/RocksAreConscious.md

 1. Blindsight is the global workspace with a physical barrier in front of the spotlight.
 The data still flows downstream and affects behavior; it just isn't broadcast to the rest of the theater.
 That's a hardware routing issue, not evidence of special sauce.
 2. The raw feeling of pain *is* data available for use — we have fiction about robots designed to experience pain whose 1s and 0s serve as a signal to preserve functionality.
 I would call that pain.
 3. It's not personification to say the brain is aware — science shows us the brain is *functionally* where awareness happens.
-And if a thermostat has an awareness of two numbers at 60 Hz, while my brain processes megabits per second down to ~10 bits/second of consciousness — that's a huge difference in quantity that produces a difference in kind (or at least a difference in richness of the user interface).
+A "point of view" is an emergent phenomenon.

 ---